josephmate/JavaMemoryLeakCookbook/01-get-heap-dump.md

         at sun.jvm.hotspot.debugger.linux.LinuxDebuggerLocal$LinuxDebuggerLocalWorkerThread.run(LinuxDebuggerLocal.java:138)
 ```

 After deep diving into the openJDK source, it looks like jmap was trying to open /proc/6/exe [1][2] but was unable.
-I think if I use sudo, root should then be able to open /proce/6/exe.

 [1] [LinuxDebuggerLocal.c](https://github.com/openjdk/jdk13/blob/master/src/jdk.hotspot.agent/linux/native/libsaproc/LinuxDebuggerLocal.c) (jdk13, but should be similar to 8)
 ```c++